Qt Quick Ultralite Tools

 The following diagram provides an overview of the example application's build process:

-- It builds a QML object model out of provided qml files.
+- It builds a QML object model out of qml files provided with QmlFiles.files.
 Input for the qmltocpp tool is as follows:

 - The Qt Quick Ultralite interface files that correspond to the Qt Quick QML elements or controls.
 For example, Item.qml, Rectangle.qml, Image.qml, ListView.qml, PropertyAnimation.qml, Slider.qml, and Button.qml.

-- It analyzes usage of text elements and builds the FontMeta database.
-The database provides input for the fontcompiler tool.
+- It analyzes usage of text elements and generates a JSON file with text and font descriptions, which is later used as input for the fontcompiler tool.

 - It generates bindings, states, and transitions code.

-After the additional code is generated, the compilation starts.
-Input for a compiler is as follows:
+After code generation, the compilation starts.
+Input for the compiler is as follows:

 - The Qt Quick Ultralite public and internal headers.
 For example, the headers are provided for templated classes, such as Property, Signal, or for items, such as Rectangle and Image.